futoin/specs/draft/ftn8_security_concept.md

 * Payload has a tree structure and coded in JSON or any alternative format
 * All keys and fields are feed to HMAC generator in text representation
-* HMAC security field is skipped, if present (in case of request validation)
+* Top level "sec" field is skipped, if present (in case of request validation)
 * For each nested level, starting from the very root of tree-like payload structure:
     * Key-value pairs are processing in ascending order based on Unicode comparison rules
     * Key is feed into HMAC generator